razorpay/blade/packages/blade/src/components/List/_decisions/decisions.md

 - TODO

 ## Open Questions
+- Discuss alternative APIs with the team
+- Would we allow different sizes within the same list?
 - What should we call `isOrderedFilled` instead?
 - Do we allow ordered list within unordered list and vice versa?
 - Should we call it `List.Item.Link` or `List.Link` or `List.ItemLink`?
-- Discuss alternative APIs with the team

 ## References
 - [Polaris](https://polaris.shopify.com/components/list#list-items)